BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 2. Pick the repo.
 Choose the repository to publish.
 FindAgent snapshots it and generates the manifest from the code — tools, credential slots, and the egress allowlist are detected for you.

 3. Review & submit.
-Confirm the detected fields, set pricing, and submit.
+Confirm the detected fields and submit.
 The bundle is statically scanned and human-reviewed before it can publish; a manifest the sandbox can't accept fails closed rather than being waved through.

 Bringing someone else's repo is different